 If it’s your first time as a volunteer at the site you choose, you will need to attend training according to site policy.
 Training time does not count as “hours” but will be useful to you.
 Don’t miss the pre-scheduled trainings.

 Connection Forms will be disseminated through your professor.
 Because of this special arrangement, online registration is only needed if you are doing service-learning for more than one course.
-You must complete any training necessary, obtain your site supervisor’s signature, submit your Connection Form to the Service-Learning Office (Hale Hoaloha 104), and pick up a timesheet BY 2/5/2019.
-Timesheets are due BEFORE 4/16/2019 UNLESS your program ends after that date.
+You must complete any training necessary, obtain your site supervisor’s signature, submit your Connection Form to the Service-Learning Office (Hale Hoaloha 104), and pick up a timesheet by February 5, 2019.
+Timesheets are due before April 16, 2019, unless your program ends after that date.

 Reflection Paper Requirements